 Whenever its a long distance move or down the street, you probably have many valuables you need to take care of before you move, but your jewelry is among the most valuable, and sometimes, irreplaceable, which is why you have to carefully pack it so it doesn’t become damaged or lost.

-In this article, we look at how you can ensure the safety of your jewelry when it comes time to packing it up during the move.
+In this article, we look at how you can ensure the safety of your jewelry when it comes time to pack it up during the move.

 Sort & Inventory